libreswitch/ops/tests/rest/rest_test.md

     A `204 NO CONTENT` HTTP response.

-- Deleting a nonexistent user anything other than a `400 BAD REQUEST` HTTP response is displayed.
+- Deleting a nonexistent user anything other than a `404 NOT FOUND` HTTP response is displayed.

-- Deleting a user who is not part of the ovsdb_users group, the following error message or anything other than a `400 BAD REQUEST` HTTP response is displayed:
+- Deleting a user who is not part of the ovsdb_users group, the following error message or anything other than a `404 NOT FOUND` HTTP response is displayed:

     A `204 NO CONTENT` HTTP response.